 Each week, you'll need to wash out your box.
 With a Modkat, that's an easy chore because our bacteria-resistant plastic scrubs up easily.
 First, dump out the used litter.
-Be sure to use a garbage bag, not the toilet for your used litter.
+Be sure to use a garbage bag, not the toilet, for your used litter.
 Then, apply a bit of warm water, some dish soap, and a touch of elbow grease to set things right.
 You can use vinegar instead of dish soap if you prefer, but be sure to avoid washing out the litter box with bleach.
-The ammonia in bleach will react with cat urine.
+The ammonia in cat urine will react with the bleach.

 Refill the box with at least 3-4 inches of fresh litter.
 A good clumping clay litter or an ecologically friendlier option such as newspaper pellets will work.
 Remember that pregnant women should not clean or scoop a litter box due to the risk of contracting toxoplasmosis.

 A cat's olfactory sense operates at 14 times the sensitivity of a human's.
 So to a pet cat, even a slightly stinky box can start to smell like an abandoned public restroom pretty quickly.
 Cats will avoid using a litter box that stinks.

 So you may need to go beyond a basic washing routine to help control odors.
 Be sure to avoid scented litters, plug-ins, sprays, or other artificial scents, though.
 These can annoy cats, activate allergies, and drive pets away from using the litter box.